 Finally a guy appears and offers to help.
 I explain my situation, and am again told to go to the jury room.
 I retreat back down the stairs and trudge back to the jury room.
 Once again, not a single official in sight.
 I started walking around in circles, thinking I must be missing something.
 After making a few laps around the mostly empty room, I find a little nook in the corner with an open door.
 I see two guys inside.
 I ask if they can get my records.
 One of them says YES HE CAN.
 DING!
 DING!
 DING!

-A couple questions: Why weren’t there lots of signs identifying this as the records room?
+Some obvious: Why weren’t there lots of signs identifying this as the records room?
 Why didn’t anyone on the phone or in person tell me to look for this room within the jury room?
 I can tell you its location wasn’t obvious.

 The guy in this room was actually helpful, and I managed to get two copies of my certificate of service.